-- 64. IRENA's Global Atlas is today the world's largest database on renewable energy potentials.
+62. IRENA's Global Atlas is today the world's largest database on renewable energy potentials.
 The Global Atlas links its Geographic Information System (GIS) to a number of data centers and renewable energy resource datasets worldwide.
 Since January 2014, international engagement in the Global Atlas initiative has risen to 67 countries and some 50 technical institutes and data providers.
 45 national atlases are hosted through the interface referencing solar, wind, geothermal and bioenergy potentials.
 Global Atlas information is freely available online and promotes the work performed by national institutes and ministries.
-The Global Atlas also gives access to datasets that were previously not in the public domain such as private companies, or not accessible through interactive interfaces. - 65.
-IRENA accelerated its efforts to compile geothermal-related information and has released new maps related to Enhanced Geothermal Systems (EGS).
-For bioenergy, IRENA has primarily focused on working with the FAO to further disseminate the revised Global Agro-ecological Zoning (GAEZ), and is considering the possibility of integrating the existing tools for bioenergy assessment. - 66.
-IRENA is developing a second version of the Global Atlas website to feature a mobile application.
-The Global Atlas mobile application will be launched during IRENA's fifth Assembly. - 67.
-IRENA has analysed the past and current measurement campaigns and mapping exercises to identify key activities that could accelerate the development of renewables in identified hotspots.
-The analysis shows that, in most locations, a limited amount of resources is needed to complete a zoning analysis that can help locate new projects.
-IRENA is publishing this analysis for the Philippines and selected Pacific islands.
-Analysis results will help governments and donors focus their investments on most pertinent aspects of resource assessment.
-The analysis is being progressively expanded to all islands of the GREIN resource assessment cluster and the Global Atlas consortium countries that do not have national atlas.
+The Global Atlas also gives access to datasets that were previously not in the public domain such as private companies, or not accessible through interactive interfaces.

+63. IRENA accelerated its efforts to compile geothermal-related information and has released new maps related to Enhanced Geothermal Systems (EGS).
+For bioenergy, IRENA has primarily focused on establishing a connection with the FAO to further disseminate the revised Global Agroecological Zoning (GAEZ), and is considering the possibility of integrating the existing tools for bioenergy assessment.
+IRENA is also cooperating with the Global Bioenergy Partnership and aims to have a joint work plan by 2015.

+64. IRENA is developing a second version of the Global Atlas website to feature a mobile application.
+The Global Atlas mobile application will be launched around IRENA's 5th Assembly.